Skip to main content

 A: The conference draws scientists, policymakers, agency personnel, consultants and interested citizens from many disciplines.
 All presentations should be comprehensible to a general, non-expert audience.

-Q: I’m a student that would like to submit an abstract to the OWRC, but I will have only preliminary data or no data by November.
+Q: I’m a student that would like to submit an abstract to the OWRC, but I will have only preliminary data or no data by December.
 What type of presentation category should I consider?

 A: You should consider the lightning talk or poster presentation categories.
 Standard oral presentations are intended for projects that contain a well-developed result and/or discussion component.